Air Berlin: 2007–2012: Takeovers, expansion and new alliances

 In January 2008 Air Berlin introduced a new logo and corporate design.
 The logo is a white oval shape on a red background (suggesting an aircraft window) where the letter "a" is a white circle and two white stylised wings.
 The text "Air Berlin" was in lower case and written as one word.
 Sometimes the slogan "Your Airline" was featured as part of the logo.
-In June 2008, CEO Joachim Hunold offended Catalan language speakers, when he claimed in an article included in Air Berlin's in-flight magazine that the government of the Balearic Islands was trying to impose the use of Catalan on Air Berlin flights from and to Majorca.
+In June 2008, CEO Joachim Hunold offended Catalan language speakers, when he claimed in an article included in Air Berlin's in-flight magazine that the government of the Balearic Islands was trying to impose the use of Catalan on Air Berlin flights from and to Mallorca.
 He claimed that Air Berlin was an international airline and was not obliged to use Catalan.
 Hunold went on to criticise the language policy in Catalonia and the Balearic Islands, claiming that at the time many children could not speak any Spanish.
 The Balearic Islands' president, Francesc Antich, explained that his government had simply sent a letter to encourage airlines operating in the Balearic Islands to include Catalan among the languages used for onboard announcements.

 On 18 June of the same year, Air Berlin announced that it would reduce its long-haul services by 13 percent and its domestic services by 10 percent to increase profitability.
 In September 2008, Air Berlin confirmed merger talks with competitor TUIfly, but added it was speaking with all parties.
 Air Berlin had, until 2007, been flying many code-share TUI flights.
 At the end of March 2009, Air Berlin PLC and TUI Travel PLC signed a deal by which their German flight businesses were to operate a long-term strategic alliance.
 Originally, each company was to take a 19.9% stake in the other and the German cartel authorities were petitioned for approval.
 After the Bundeskartellamt expressed concerns, the cross-ownership plan was not implemented.
 Instead, TUI Travel PLC purchased a 9.9% stake in Air Berlin PLC using a capital increase at a subsidiary to do so.